 Julia F. Irwin

-- A Great Humanitarian Adventure: The American Red Cross and U.S. Foreign Aid during the First World War Era
+- Aiding a World at War: The American Red Cross and U.S. Humanitarian Assistance during the First World War Era

 - Confronting Catastrophe: International Disaster Assistance and Twentieth-Century U.S. Foreign Relations